-As we have mentioned earlier, every marked and clocked plain dtsd-box could be interpreted as the LDTS-DPN.
+As we have mentioned earlier, every marked and clocked plain dtsd-box can be interpreted as an LDTSDPN.
 Therefore, we can evaluate performance with the LDTSDPNs corresponding to dtsd-boxes and then transfer the results to the latter.

-Example 5.3 Let E be from Example 3.23.
+Example 5.3 Let E be from Example 3.24 and $N = Box{dtsd}(\overline{E})$.
 In Figure 31, the underlying SMC SMC(N) is presented.
 Note that $SMC(\overline{E})$ and SMC(N) are isomorphic.
 Thus, both the transient and steady-state PMFs for SMC(N) and $SMC(\overline{E})$ coincide.

-As mentioned in [88, 89], if is useful to consider performance measures over only the markings of DTDSPNs, instead of their whole states, whose second components are the remaining firing time vectors.
+As mentioned in [226, 222, 223], if is useful to consider performance measures over only the markings of DTDSPNs, instead of their whole states, whose second components are the remaining firing time vectors.
 In the context of dtsdPBC, such markings correspond to those of the dtsd-boxes of dynamic expressions, i.e. to the markings of the respective LDTSDPNs, obtained from their states by abstracting from the second components, which are the timer valuation functions.